What to Look For in a Church

 A church should require church membership.

-This may seem strange, but it is biblical.
-This is implied when Peter writes to the elders: Shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; not domineering over those in your charge, but being examples to the flock (1 Peter 5:2-3).
+This may seem strange, because church don’t teach it as they should.
+All Christ’s sheep should have under-shepherds of Christ over them: Shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; not domineering over those in your charge, but being examples to the flock (1 Peter 5:2-3).
 God requires that each of his people be in the charge of group of elders who will hold one accountable to His Word both in life and in doctrine.
 You should not be just an attender.
 Instead you should formally submit themselves to the elders.

-You should ask if the church has a members class.
+You should ask if the church has a membership class.

 A church should have a statement of defining beliefs.

 A church should hold to sound doctrine, and these doctrines should be regularly taught.
-Indeed everyone in a congregation should be steep in biblical doctrine, so that he is no longer susceptible to false teaching (Eph.
+Indeed everyone in a congregation should be well grounded in biblical doctrine (Eph.
 4:14).
 In the Reformed church these statements of belief are called Confessions.
-They are not brief, but quite deep and comprehensive.
+They are not brief, but quite deep, elaborate, and comprehensive.
 And they are regularly taught and referred to.
 They serve as secondary standards beneath the Word of God, which is the Bible.

 You don’t have to wait until Sunday to see what a church is teaching.
 One can go online and listen to the sermons to see if what is being taught squares with he Bible, and with the confessions that that the church subscribes to.
 Sermons preached at Grace Reformed Church can be found here.
 Our confessions, called the Three Forms of Unity can be found here.